OpenPrograms/Fingercomp-Programs/smap/README.md

 * `midi`: a clumsy module, mostly a copypaste from Sangar's midi.lua code.
 Reads MIDI files, and plays it.

 ### Output modules
-They convert an internal format audio to the actual sounds!
+They convert an internal format audio to actual sounds!

 Currently supported devices are:
 * `inoteblock`: Computronics' Iron Note Block.
 Btw, it's a very good thing.